Jkarage/AutoBackup-for-Mysql/README.md

 export PATH=$PATH:DATABASE_NAME/bin

 Add the line in the crontab file to your crontab and change the path where the file is located depending on your preferences

+The backup is done daily at 2 am everyday